Local Guide

 The Historical Archives of Crete

-This museum is located on Sfakianaki Street 20, in the town of Chania, and is housed in a wonderful neoclassical building.
-It exhibits a rich collection of folklore and material related to the history of the island such as historic documents, maps, coins, religious vessels, pictures, etc
+This institution (gak.chan.sch.gr) is located on Sfakianaki Street 20, in the town of Chania, and is housed in a wonderful neoclassical building.
+It exhibits a rich collection of folklore and material related to the history of the island such as historic documents, maps, coins, religious vessels, pictures, etc. Guided tour can be given by appointment.

 The Typography Museum of Chania Crete

-This collection is housed in a building located on Theotokopoulou Street (number 82), in the town of Chania.
+This collection is housed in a building located on Theotokopoulou Street (number 82), in the old town of Chania.
 Various mosaics, wall-paintings, sculptures, funerary inscriptions, ceramics and objects of arts compose the collection.
 The museum also hosts a large collection of Byzantine and post-Byzantine icons.
+More information can be found here.

 Samaria Gorge National Park